nabarcala/Python-and-Flask-Ex/README.md

 ```

 ## Creating a Web Application
-The python file [app.py]() contains a simple web application, which can be ran using the following commands:
+Quick example of a simple web application is the file [app.py](app.py), which can be ran using the following commands:
 ```
 chmod a+x app.py
 ./app.py